 The Broncos responded with a 10-play, 86-yard touchdown drive to trim the lead back to four.
 Early in the fourth quarter, CSU moved the ball down to Boise State’s 1-yard line before being stopped on third down.
 With a four-point lead, Bobo elected to take the field goal and seven-point lead.

 “We had three downs to score before that and we didn’t score,” Bobo said.
-“You go up seven points and I though that was the right decision…Hindsight is you knock it in there and go up 11, but we could have scored on the first three downs.
+“You go up seven points and I thought that was the right decision…Hindsight is you knock it in there and go up 11, but we could have scored on the first three downs.
 We didn’t.”

-Boddie added the touchdown late to give the Rams a 14-point lead, but it was not enough for the victory.
+Boddie added a touchdown late to give the Rams a 14-point lead, but it was not enough for the victory.
 For the second week in a row, the defense failed to maintain a late lead.

 “It’s something that we’ve kind of got to look at in the film room the following day,” safety Jordan Fogal said.
 “Finishing has been a struggle for us, we’ve just got to figure it out, got to get over the hump.”